Existence, covolumes and infinite generation of lattices for Davis complexes: Background

 \subsection{Complexes of groups}

-We now outline the basic theory of complexes of groups.
+We now outline the basic theory of complexes of groups, following Chapter III.$\cC$ of~\cite{BH}.
 The definitions of the more involved notions of morphisms and coverings of complexes of groups are postponed to Section~\ref{ss:definitions} below.
-All references to~\cite{BH} in this section are to Chapter III.$\cC$.

 In the literature, a complex of groups $G(Y)$ is constructed over a space or set $Y$ belonging to various different categories, including simplicial complexes, polyhedral complexes, or, most generally, \emph{scwols} (small categories without loops).
 In each case there is a set of vertices, and a set of oriented edges with a composition law.
-The formal definition is:
+The formal definition of a scwol is:

 \begin{definition} A \emph{scwol} $X$ is the disjoint union of a set $V(X)$ of vertices and a set $E(X)$ of edges, with each edge $a$ oriented from its initial vertex $i(a)$ to its terminal vertex $t(a)$, such that $i(a) \not = t(a)$.
-A pair of edges $(a,b)$ is \emph{composable} if $i(a)=t(b)$, in which case there is a third edge $ab$, called the \emph{composition} of $a$ and $b$, such that $i(ab)=i(b)$, $t(ab)=t(a)$, and if $i(a) = t(b)$ and $i(b)=t(c)$ then $(ab)c = a(bc)$ (associativity). \end{definition}
+A pair of edges $(a,b)$ is \emph{composable} if $i(a)=t(b)$, in which case there is a third edge $ab$, called the \emph{composition} of $a$ and $b$, such that $i(ab)=i(b)$, $t(ab)=t(a)$ and if $i(a) = t(b)$ and $i(b)=t(c)$ then $(ab)c = a(bc)$ (associativity). \end{definition}